 Institute of Optoeletronic Technology

 The Institute of Optoelectronic Technology is composed of two research groups, which are focused on Integrated Optoelectronics and laser technologies, respectively.
 The group of Integrated Optoelectronics is aimed to develop novel active and passive integrated photonic devices for optical communications and sensing.
 This group has 2 professors, 3 associate professors.
-The leader is Prof. Jian-Jun He, who is a Cheung-Kong Distinguished Professor, an expert of the Thousand Talents Plan, and a OSA Fellow..The group of Laser Technology has 1 professor and 1 associate professor, who are mainly focusing on the frontiers techniques and applications of laser, especially high-power fiber lasers and mid-infrared lasers.
+The leader is Prof. Jian-Jun He, who is a Cheung-Kong Distinguished Professor, and a OSA Fellow..The group of Laser Technology has 1 professor and 1 associate professor, who are mainly focusing on the frontiers techniques and applications of laser, especially high-power fiber lasers and mid-infrared lasers.
 The following major research fields are included.

 (1) Optical communication devices, including semiconductor laser, modulators, amplifiers, detectors and wavelength switches, etc.